nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Foster Manager requests to reset the System.
 2. System requests for confirmation.
 3. Foster Manager confirms.
+4. System purges all fosterer data from the system.

    Use case ends.

 **Extensions**

 * 2a.
-Foster Manager chooses to cancel the reset.
+Foster Manager chooses to cancel reset.

     Use case ends.